compomics/meta-proteome-analyzer/README.md

 You can also double-click on the JAR file, however this will give you no options to change the memory settings (see below).

-Another possiblity is to use the commandline directly:
+Another possiblity is to use the command line directly:
 ```
 java -jar mpa-portable-X.Y.Z.jar -XmxXXXXm
 ```